-Ethnic clashes occur frequently, leading to authorities implementing restrictions, including imposing curfews in various parts of affected states.
-Transportation and internet access are often disrupted or suspended.
+Ethnic clashes occur frequently, prompting authorities to implement restrictions, including curfews, in affected areas.
+These incidents often result in disruptions or suspensions of transportation services and internet access.

 It is advised to avoid all travel to Jammu and Kashmir (except the Ladakh region) and the India-Pakistan border.
 The Wagah-Attari border is closed.
-Limiting all but essential trips to the Northeastern states (Assam, except Guwahati, Nagaland, and Manipur), Chhattisgarh, and neighboring states' border areas is also advised.
+Limiting all but essential trips to the Northeastern states (Assam, except Guwahati, Nagaland, and Manipur), Chhattisgarh, and border areas of neighboring states is also advised.

-Possessing or using satellite phones and GPS devices in India without a license is illegal and may lead to fines, arrest, or confiscation.
+Possessing or using satellite phones and GPS devices in India without a valid license is illegal and may result in fines, arrest, or confiscation.
 This applies even to transit passengers and may include other satellite-enabled devices.
 Several foreign nationals have been detained for violations.
-Travelers should obtain a license from the Indian Department of Telecommunication before arrival.
+Travelers should obtain a license from the Indian Department of Telecommunications before arrival.